slbailey/Retrovue/docs/domain/Channel.md

 - Programming-day anchor (`programming_day_start`) changes: MUST be effective-dated and trigger dependent rebuilds from that date forward; prevent silent reassignment of historical blocks.

+## Execution model

+ChannelManager uses Channel to know how to interpret 'now' and how to cut the day (rollover).
+A Channel continues to exist even when nobody is watching and ffmpeg is torn down.

+Channel has relationships with schedule data through BroadcastScheduleDay, which links channels to templates for specific broadcast dates.

+## Failure / fallback behavior

+If channel configuration is invalid, the system falls back to default programming or the most recent valid configuration.

 ## Operator workflows

 Operators manage Channels via standard workflows: